reutto/reutto/README.md

 # Hi there 👋 i`m learning frontend
-I am a it specialis and begginer developer from poland.
+I am a IT specialis and junior frontend developer from poland.
 Working on multiple frontend projects.